QuackBeans/Modular-Building-CNN/README.md

 This is the main module for the network training and testing.
 It's a 3-block Convolutional Neural Network architecture that uses binary crossentropy in conjunction with a sigmoid activation for the output, allowing for multi-label classification (not to be confused with multiclass.)

+## Final Models

+This folder contains the final trained models that can loaded and used.

 # Notes

 **Remember to manually set last_processed_item_ID.txt back to 0 when the operation is complete**